-However, they soon noticed a problem with ad fraud and ad quality issues when they deployed their marketing dollars at scale.
+However, SmartFinancial quickly noticed a problem with ad fraud and ad quality issues when they deployed their marketing dollars at scale.
 Even before doing a deep dive into their own analytics, they quickly came to realize that they were suffering from a significant amount of ad fraud.

-Once they realized fraud was prevalent, SmartFinancial tried out several solutions to deal with it.
-Although they considered themselves a tech company, they weren’t in the business of identifying fraud.
+Once they realized that fraud was prevalent, SmartFinancial tried out several solutions to deal with it.
+Despite being a tech company, they weren’t in the business of identifying fraud.
 They had no idea the lengths people would go to in order to commit fraud.

 So, they began to search for third-party solutions that could help alleviate the strain.